q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         #show(self.current_window)
         return self.current_window
 ```
-* Some attributes are set initially from VUI object and parameters.
+* Some attributes are set initially from VUI objects and parameters.
-* Initialize slider to blank image.
+* Initialize the slider to a blank image.
-* When pointer lies on slider region, then call slider window and change mode to move.
+* When the pointer lies on the slider region, then call the slider window and change mode to move.
-* If mode is draw,
+* If mode is a draw,
-    * Draw circle on pointer position with current properties of draw on canvas.
+    * Draw a circle on the pointer position with the current properties of drawing on canvas.
     * Create current window.
-    * Draw circle on current window with pointer color.
+    * Draw a circle on a current window with a pointer color.
-* If mode is erase,
+* If the mode is erased,
-    * Draw circle on pointer position with current properties of draw on canvas. i.g background color
+    * Draw a circle on the pointer position with the current properties of drawing on canvas. i.g background color
     * Create current window.
-    * Draw circle on current window with pointer color.
+    * Draw a circle on the current window with the pointer color.
 * Else:
-    * Create current window and draw a circle on pointer position with pointer color.
+    * Create a current window and draw a circle on the pointer position with the pointer color.
-* Return current window.
+* Return the current window.

 ### Method: Slider
-This is new concept on this version.
-I am using slider to change the size of pointer.
+This is a new concept in this version.
+I am using the slider to change the size of a pointer.
 Isn't it interesting?
 ```python
      def slider(self, size=(300, 30, 3), spoint=50, scolor=(100, 55, 100)):
         """